n8acl/aprsnotify/README.md

 # APRSNotify
-APRSNotify is a python based bot script designed to send parsed APRS packet data to Twitter, Telegram and/or Mastodon.
+APRSNotify is a python based bot script designed to send parsed APRS packet data to various Social Media or Communications networks.

 This software is for use by Amateur Radio Operators only.

+This bot was designed to be used by one person with multiple APRS Trackers to track packets for that one person.

 Please see the Wiki for more information and installation and configuration.

 ##### Working Examples:
 - Twitter: @n8acl_aprs
 - Mastodon: You will need to follow n8acl_aprs@botsin.space.

+##### Currently Supported Networks
+  - Twitter
+  - Telegram
+  - Mastodon
+  - Discord

 ---